 - Avoid cervical checks during pregnancy and labor, because of the risk of accidental rupture of membranes

-- If your baby needs to be born early, discuss with your care provider the risks of prolapse associated with any induction methods suggested
+- If your baby needs to be born early, discuss with your care provider the risks of cord prolapse associated with any induction methods suggested

 - Be aware of optimal fetal positioning to ensure your baby is in a perfect position for birth.
 Spinning Babies is a fantastic resource for this